Denied Workers Compensation in North Carolina

 In some cases, an injury at work just so happens to occur when no one else is around.
 These individuals can still receive workers’ compensation, although it will be especially important to report the accident to coworkers and supervisors as soon as possible.
 Maintaining a consistent story can also help overcome a lack of witness testimony.

 One of the N.C. workers’ compensation requirements is that all employees who were injured on the job must notify their employers within one month of the injury, according to the North Carolina Industrial Commission (NCIC).
 A failure to meet this deadline could delay a claim or even lead to its denial as insurers are often suspicious of claims that were not reported until months after the actual accident.

-Failing to report immediately after the accident can also be dangerous for employees who may be fired or laid off in the intervening time as insurers are much less likely to approve a claim after an employee has been terminated.
+Failing to report immediately, such as after a slip-and-fall accident at work, can also be dangerous for employees who may be fired or laid off in the intervening time as insurers are much less likely to approve a claim after an employee has been terminated.

 3. The medical records indicate the presence of illegal drugs in an injured person’s system.

 Although workers’ compensation is technically a no-fault program, injuries suffered in the course of certain activities are not covered.
 For example, self-inflicted injuries or those caused by the use of drugs or alcohol are not covered.

 4. The employer claims that the injury did not occur at work.